-Editor’s note: In college, it took me 3 semesters to outgrow my awful study habits from high school and I had to do it the hard way.
-Here are some tips from a Yale alum on his way to a PhD on how to study effectively in college and ensure your success.
+Editor’s note: In college, it took me three semesters to outgrow my awful study habits from high school, and I had to do it the hard way.
+Here are some tips from a Yale alum on his way to a Ph.D. on how to study effectively in college and ensure your success.

-My experience in those first 3 semesters: I rarely pulled all-nighters but many nights I got 3 or 4 hours of sleep, which is close to nothing.
-It takes a toll on your body and it makes you dread starting your work.
+My experience in those first three semesters: I rarely pulled all-nighters, but I got 3 or 4 hours of sleep many nights, which is close to nothing.
+It takes a toll on your body and makes you dread starting your work.
 And it affected my grades.
 I realized that I needed a serious change.

 Study habits that turned me around in school

 The BIGGEST change I made was understanding that doing a little bit every day is good.
 Starting work and getting over that initial worry is half the battle.
 Instead of leaving problem sets or papers the 2-3 days before the due date, I started them the day they were assigned.

 2. OFFICE HOURS.